cubee-cb/linux-vr-compat/README.md

     - Loading screens are broken.
 - Sushi Ben Demo
 - ^ Ragnarock
     - Successfully launches with GE-Proton7-55.
-    - Otherwise, fails to launch with d3d11 error.
+Fails to launch with d3d11 error on latest.
     - Hammer/drum offsets seem to get stuck changing when adjustments are made, even when the joystick is released.
 - ^ Into the Radius
     - Successfully launches with GE-Proton7-55.
-    - Otherwise, fails to launch with d3d11 error.
+Fails to launch with d3d11 error on latest.
     - Extremely blurry by default, had to increase in-game resolution scale and turn off TAA.
 - Vacation Simulator
 - Rumble